Sinashahsavari/SLAM-Using-Scan-Matching/README.md

 # SLAM-Using-Scan-Matching

 ## Description
- This Project Developed by Sina Shahsavari alonge side Pulak Sarangi and Hadi Givechian. on Robot Localization using Scan Matching
+ This Project Developed by Sina Shahsavari alonge side Pulak Sarangi and Hadi Givechian.
+In this project we have considered a scenario in which a mobile agent is located in an unknown environment.
+Our goal is to  a robustly and accurately estimate its location as well as tracking the trajectory it traverses.
+To realize this goal, we have implemented PL-ICP algorithm to estimates relative rotation and translation of the agent and then determine its trajectory.
+To enhance the performance of the algorithm,  we have employed several approaches, such as outlier detection module and different mechanisms for initialization.